nojhan/colout/README.md

 `Random` will color each matching pattern with a random color among the 255 available in the ANSI table. `random` will do the same in 8 colors mode.

+`rainbow` will cycle over a 8 colors rainbow at each matching pattern.

 When not specified, a *COLOR* defaults to _red_ and a *STYLE* defaults to _bold_.

 `colout` is released under the GNU Public License v3.

 ## OPTIONS